 Leeds Art Gallery

-It’s never to early to instil a love of the arts in your kids, and with loads going on at this wonderful family friendly attraction in Leeds, you’ll never be short of things to do, be it a weekend or the school holidays.
+It’s never too early to instil a love of the arts in your kids, and with loads going on at this wonderful family friendly attraction in Leeds, you’ll never be short of things to do, be it a weekend or the school holidays.

 And then there’s the arts space.
 Totally chilled out, and with loads to keep the kids entertained, especially during the school holidays, it’s the perfect place to go on your next family day out in Leeds.